NASA's Webb Space Telescope Just Gave Us Our Deepest View Into the Cosmos

 Today, as of July 11, 2022, our horizon expands once more.
 One hundred years of progress – in telescopy, astronomy, astrophysics, engineering, rocket science, mathematics, hell, even streaming online video – has led to NASA unveiling the first image obtained by the James Webb Space Telescope.

 After a protracted wait that led to a heated discussion of NASA TV's "hold music" online, it was President Joe Biden who had the honor of releasing Webb's first look across the universe, an image dubbed "Webb's First Deep Field" on Monday.
-The press conference lasted for 10 minutes, but it delivered a historic first image from across the cosmos.
+The press conference lasted for just 10 minutes and was a huge missed opportunity, but it delivered a historic first image from across the cosmos.

 "If you held a grain of sand on the tip of your finger at arm's length, that is the part of the universe that you're seeing — just one little speck," said NASA Administrator Bill Nelson during the press conference.